rht-labs/enablement-docs/exercises/2-attack-of-the-pipelines/README.md

 #### 4d - Pipeline

 5. With our Jenkins setup in place; now move to our `todolist-fe` app's source code.
 We have to add our configuration to the frontend to tell it where the API layer will be hosted.
 Open the source in your favourite editor and navigate to `src/config/dev.js`.

-Update `<YOUR_NAME>` accordingly with the route where the Todo List API will live when it is deployed, update the `somedomain` to the clusters domain.
+5. Update `<YOUR_NAME>` accordingly with the route where the Todo List API will live when it is deployed, update the `somedomain` to the clusters domain.
+The correct full URL can also be found on the OpenShift Console; if you copy it from there remember to append `/api/todos` to the URL.
 For example:
 ![fe-dev-config](../images/exercise2/fe-dev-config.png)

 5. Repeat this for `src/config/test.js` file.
+If you copy the URL from the previous step; change `dev` to `test`.
 Once done; commit your chanages and push them to GitLab
 ```bash
 $ git add .
 $ git commit -m "ADD config for api"